 Close the AI skills gap in your finance team

-1. Audit your manual processes.
-List every recurring task that involves copying data between systems, generating standard reports, reconciling accounts, or chasing people for information.
-Be specific - note how many hours each task takes per month and how many people are involved.
+Days 1-30: Foundation.
+Audit your manual processes - list every recurring task that involves copying data between systems, generating standard reports, reconciling accounts, or chasing information.
+Be specific: note how many hours each task takes per month and how many people are involved.
 These are your AI opportunities, ranked by time savings.
+High-frequency candidates include bank reconciliation, month-end close, and AP processing.
+Select your first use case and conduct a team skills assessment.
+Select tools, begin procurement, and brief the team on what the AI strategy means for their roles.

 AI Audit Assessment